slawekradzyminski/awesome-testing.com/_posts/2024-11-30-kraqa-meetup.md

 Hybrid models emerged as a contentious topic.
 While they aim to combine the benefits of remote and in-office work, we questioned their effectiveness.
 Many of us pointed out that hybrid setups often fail to fully satisfy either remote-first employees or those who prefer the office, leading to compromises that can hinder productivity.
 Still, hybrid models are likely to remain popular as companies experiment with balancing flexibility and collaboration.

 Agile practices were another focal point.
 We examined how methodologies like Scrum and Kanban have evolved in distributed team settings.
-Many of us advocated for Kanban’s simplicity and adaptability, especially for managing asynchronous workflows in remote environments.
+Many of us advocated for Kanban's simplicity and adaptability, especially for managing asynchronous workflows in remote environments.
 However, we noted that Scrum remains widely used, particularly in teams that require structured communication and frequent check-ins.

 One recurring theme was the importance of tailoring Agile practices to team needs rather than rigidly adhering to frameworks.
 Successful Agile implementation often depends on aligning processes with team dynamics and project requirements.
 We agreed that the focus should always be on delivering value, not just following rituals or processes for their own sake.